iifl-logo

 Key audit matters

-• Evaluating appropriateness of the Companys disclosures in the standalone financial statements.
+- Evaluating appropriateness of the Companys disclosures in the financial statements.

 Other Information

-Responsibilities of management and those charged with governance for the standalone financial statements
+Responsibilities of management and those charged with governance for the financial statements

-Auditors responsibilities for the audit of the standalone financial statements
+Auditors responsibilities for the audit of the financial statements

 Report on other legal and regulatory requirements

-13. As required by the Companies (Auditors Report) Order, 2020 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of Section 143 of the Act, we give in the Annexure B a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.
+14. As required by the Companies (Auditors Report) Order, 2020 (the Order), issued by the Central Government of India in terms of sub-section (11) of Section 143 of the Act, we give in the Annexure B a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.

 (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.

-(b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books, except that the back-up of the books of account maintained in electronic mode was not performed on certain days on servers physically located in India during the year and the matters stated in paragraph 14(h)(vi) below on reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 (as amended) ("the Rules") (Refer Note 53 to the standalone financial statements).
+(b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books, except that the back-up of the books of account and other books and papers maintained in electronic mode has not been maintained on a daily basis on servers physically located in India during certain days in the year and the matters stated in paragraph 15(h)(vi) below on reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 (as amended).

-(c) The Standalone Balance Sheet, the Standalone Statement of Profit and Loss (including other comprehensive income), the Standalone Statement of Changes in Equity and the Standalone Statement of Cash Flows dealt with by this Report are in agreement with the books of account.
+(c) The Balance Sheet, the Statement of Profit and Loss (including other comprehensive income), the Statement of Changes in Equity and the Statement of Cash Flows dealt with by this Report are in agreement with the books of account.

 i.
-The Company has disclosed the impact of pending litigations on its financial position in its standalone financial statements - Refer Note 22, 37, 41, and 43 to the standalone financial statements.
+The Company has disclosed the impact of pending litigations on its financial position in its financial statements - Refer Note 21, 36, 40 and 42 to the financial statements;

 ii.
-The Company was not required to recognise a provision as at December 31, 2024 under the applicable law or accounting standards, as it does not have any material foreseeable losses on long-term contracts.
-The Company did not have any derivative contracts as at December 31, 2024.
+The Company was not required to recognise a provision as at December 31, 2025 under the applicable law or Indian Accounting Standards, as it does not have any material foreseeable losses on longterm contracts.
+The Company did not have any derivative contracts as at December 31, 2025.

 iii.
 There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company during the year.

-v.
-The dividend paid during the year by the Company is in compliance with Section 123 of the Act.
+The interim dividend declared and paid by the Company during the year is in compliance with Section 123 of the Act.

 Annexure A to Independent Auditors Report

-Referred to in paragraph 14(g) of the Independent Auditors Report of even date to the members of Sanofi India Limited on the standalone financial statements for the year ended December 31, 2024.
+Referred to in paragraph 15(g) of the Independent Auditors Report of even date to the members of Sanofi India Limited on the financial statements for the year ended December 31, 2025

-1. We have audited the internal financial controls with reference to standalone financial statements of Sanofi India Limited ("the Company") as of December 31, 2024 in conjunction with our audit of the standalone financial statements of the Company for the year ended on that date.
+1. We have audited the internal financial controls with reference to financial statements of Sanofi India Limited (the Company) as of December 31, 2025 in conjunction with our audit of the financial statements of the Company for the year ended on that date.

 Auditors Responsibility

-Meaning of Internal Financial Controls with reference to standalone financial statements
+Meaning of Internal Financial Controls with reference to financial statements

-6. A companys internalfinancial controls with reference to standalone financial statements is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of standalone financial statements for external purposes in accordance with generally accepted accounting principles.
-A companys internal financial controls with reference to standalone financial statements includes those policies and procedures that (1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the company; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of standalone financial statements in accordance with generally accepted accounting principles, and that receipts and expenditures of the company are being made only in accordance with authorisations of management and directors of the company; and (3) provide reasonable assurance regarding prevention ortimely detection of unauthorised acquisition, use, or disposition of the companys assets that could have a material effect on the standalone financial statements.
+6. A companys internal financial controls with reference to financial statements is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
+A companys internal financial controls with reference to financial statements includes those policies and procedures that (1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the company; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with generally accepted accounting principles, and that receipts and expenditures of the company are being made only in accordance with authorisations of management and directors of the company; and (3) provide reasonable assurance regarding prevention or timely detection of unauthorised acquisition, use, or disposition of the companys assets that could have a material effect on the financial statements.

-Inherent Limitations of Internal Financial Controls with reference to standalone financial statements
+Inherent Limitations of Internal Financial Controls with reference to financial statements

 Opinion